arieees666/arieees666.github.io/README.md

  - January 24, 2021: `Did some rooms on tryhackme (networking + lazy admin) was pretty fun to read the exploit details from searchsploit to solve the box, solved the oauth challenge from hacker101 ctf`
  - January 25, 2021: `Completed the ff rooms on tryhackme: Ohsint, Brooklyn99, and BruteIt.
 They were fairly easy.
 Did a simple sigrop on 0x41414141 ctf.
 Other pwn are hard ngl`
  - January 26, 2021: `First time exploiting a vulnerable cronjob on tryhackme, was pretty fun.
 Worked on some guessy ctf challs (shadowctf), will work on the pwn from 0x41414141 later after class.`
+ - January 27, 2021: `Our place had an 8-hour brownout, but I saved a heap challenge to practice beforehand.
+Pwned the baby heap from fireshellctf 2019 and got to play with tcache poisons a little bit more.
+I should probably make it a habit to check .bss variables.
+Got the user flag for the gamingserver room on thm but couldn't escalate privs since I couldn't download files on the free attackbox.`